5G: Opportunities or Threats?

-As part of the "Rendez-vous de l'Eco" series, the Faculty of Economics at the University of Montpellier I-site MUSE, in partnership with Midi Libre, is organizing a debate on the topic of 5G onDecember 15, 2020, from 6:00 p.m. to 8:00 p.m.
+As part of the “Rendez-vous de l’Eco” series, the Faculty of Economics at the University of Montpellier I (MUSE campus), in partnership with Midi Libre, is hosting a discussion on the topic of 5G onDecember 15, 2020, from 6:00 p.m. to 8:00 p.m.

-As 5G arrives in France, there are still many questions being raised in public debate.
-More waves and a migration to higher frequencies are reigniting concerns about the health consequences of 5G.
+As 5G rolls out in France, many questions remain in the public debate.
+Increased radiation levels and the shift to higher frequencies are reigniting concerns about the health effects of 5G.

-More recent is the question of whether it is appropriate to launch 5G at a time when we are discovering the role that digital technology plays in energy consumption.
+A more recent issue is whether it is wise to move toward 5G at a time when we are discovering the extent to which digital technology contributes to energy consumption.

-Finally, there are many questions about the added value of this new generation of mobile technology: how does 5G represent an improvement on 4G, which still struggles to cover the whole country?
-Will it duplicate fiber optics?
-Are France and Europe really lagging behind the rollouts seen in the United States and Asia?
+Finally, there are many questions about the added value of this new generation of mobile technology: in what way does 5G represent an improvement over 4G, which still struggles to provide nationwide coverage?
+Will it duplicate the capabilities of fiber optics?
+Are France and Europe truly lagging behind the rollouts seen in the United States or Asia?

-Round table discussion moderated by Olivier Biscaye, Editorial Director of Midi Libre.
+Panel discussion moderated by Olivier Biscaye, Editor-in-Chief of Midi Libre.

 Speakers: